FAIR Appraisal Guide

 • Use FAIR match when the property crosses art, antiques, furniture, jewelry, books, rugs, collectibles, or broader personal property.

-• Compare fee models before hiring; a trustworthy quote should not depend on the appraised value, sale outcome, claim result, or donation amount.
+• Compare fee models before hiring.
+A trustworthy quote should not depend on appraised value, sale outcome, claim result, or donation amount.

 Common questions

 • Is online appraisal always cheaper?
 Not always.
-Online review often reduces travel and logistics costs, but research depth, report purpose, item count, rush timing, and specialist expertise can matter more than whether the appraiser visits in person.
+Online review can reduce travel and logistics costs, but research depth, report purpose, item count, rush timing, and specialist expertise can matter more than inspection format.

 • Can I start online and escalate?
 Yes.
 A staged workflow is often pragmatic: start with digital photos, records, measurements, and intended-use details, then escalate to in-person inspection if condition, authenticity, access, or stakeholder requirements make that necessary.

 • How do I choose between online and in-person appraisal quickly?
-Use stakeholder requirements plus item complexity as the decision anchor.
+Use stakeholder requirements and item complexity as the decision anchor.
 If the relying party accepts digital evidence and the object can be documented clearly, online may fit.
-If inspection could change the conclusion or the stakeholder requires onsite review, choose in-person or hybrid routing.
+If inspection could change the conclusion or onsite review is required, choose in-person or hybrid routing.

 • When should I use FAIR match instead of deciding myself?
 Use FAIR match when the property spans multiple categories, the intended use is legal, insurance, tax, estate, or lender-related, or you are unsure whether local inspection or a remote specialist is safer.